395t/review-assignments/_summaries/redmon2015you_1.md

 <img width="100%" src="redmon2015you_1_WhyToFly_ensemble.png"/>

-The speed of the system is now limited by Fast R-CNN however, since both models have to be run.
+The speed of the system is now limited by Fast R-CNN however, since the input has to be passed through both R-CNN and YOLO.

 ## TL;DR
 * YOLO predicts bounding boxes for objects using a single CNN
 * It detects object centers, widths, heights and detection confidences for 7x7 patches in the image
-* Because of its simplicity is is very fast and can be used on real-time video while still being very accurate
+* Because of its simplicity is is very fast and can be used on real-time video (e.g. [in robotics](https://github.com/leggedrobotics/darknet_ros)) while still being very accurate